davdwhyte87/xpress/README.md

 Technical Details

-- I addedd logging config
+- I added logging config
+- In memory database (Storing user data as static object accessible throughout the application)
+- I added Unit testing
+- I added a test suite
+- Ensured separation of concern

 Controllers
 - AuthController handles login for users, it gives the user a token if the credentials given are correct